 For a static filter parameter, the report developer specifies the filter condition, consisting of an operator and display type to specify the value for which BIRT Studio displays data.
-The report developer also creates a list of values.
 A static filter parameter can be required or optional.
-This section describes how you can create a static filter parameter at the report table and data-set level.
+This section describes how you can create a static filter parameter at the report table and data set level.

-How to create a static filter parameter at the report-table level
+How to create a static filter parameter at the report table level

-In BIRT Studio, select the column that contains the values for which you want to create a static prompt, then choose Filter.
-Filter appears, as shown in Figure 5-20.
+1 In BIRT Studio, select the column that contains the values for which you want to create a static prompt, then choose Filter.
+Filter appears, as shown in Figure 5-21.